 Fun Fact: Gidget is famous for more than just promoting chalupas and cinnamon twists.
 The lovable pup also appears as Elle Woods’ pet in Legally Blonde 2: Red, White, and Blonde.

-Advertising Impact: The ad, which was created by The Martin Agency, was shared over 3 million times and has resulted in a spike in Geico’s shares every Wednesday since it’s aired!
+The “Hump Day” ad, which was created by The Martin Agency, was shared over 3 million times and has resulted in a spike in Geico’s shares every Wednesday since it’s aired!

 Fun Fact: The creator of the polar bears, Ken Stewart, was inspired to make the ad because his Labrador Retriever looked like a polar bear.